Chapter 48

 “Oh!
 Um—sure—learn—drive...”

-The Follies company and crew had spent Monday’s afterschool double-hour conducting post-mortems on Saturday’s Operetta “stumble-through”: the first attempt to rehearse the entire production without stops.
+The Follies company had spent Monday’s afterschool double-hour conducting post-mortems on Saturday’s Operetta “stumble-through”: the first attempt to rehearse the entire production without stops.
 Dexter and the tech heads (Avery on sets, Slats on sound, Stretch on lighting, Alva Dee on hair and makeup, Nancy B on costumes, Link Linfold on flies, Nelson Baedeker on props, Jenna on the run crew) had been busy coordinating their cue lists into a master cue sheet, and despairing over the chances of transitioning the cast into and out of the Loveland sequence without catastrophe.

 “Of course, if we didn’t stagger through a ‘stumble-through’ you’d know we were in deep dreck,” Jenna’d told Vicki.
 “But even shallow dreck can be tracked all over the stage by a sloppy cast.
 And then guess which of us’ll have to mop it up?”